okeeffed/developer-notes/manual/Redis/Redis-Nodejs.md

 # Redis with Nodejs

 `yarn install redis` and use the controller.
 Example controller setup.
+Use promises to enable sequential optionality.

 ```javascript
 const redis = require('redis');